mDIS For System Administrators (SAs)

 Adminer Plugins

-Maybe one of the many free Adminer-Plugins (opens new window) can do the missing task.
+Maybe one of the many free Adminer-Plugins can do the missing task.

-We recommend to also install the following Adminer plugins:
+We recommend also installing the following Adminer plugins:

 Adminer GUI Tips and Tricks